 Financial and Other Matters - Creating a Roadmap

-Assuming that you have made out a Will, you have presumably filed a copy where it can be easily found and perhaps distributed copies to your executor and/or family members.
-How easy would it be for your executor and survivors to locate all of your assets and supporting documentation, close accounts, settle liabilities, etc.?
+Assuming that you have made a Will, filed a copy where it can be easily found, and distributed copies to your executor and/or family members, how easy would it be for your executor and survivors to locate all of your assets and supporting documentation, close accounts, settle liabilities, etc.?

 In New York City, I used to park my car in a garage fifteen blocks from my apartment.
 The garage automatically debited the monthly parking fee from my checking account.
 Had I disappeared suddenly without leaving instructions, my car could potentially have sat in the garage for months bleeding money from my checking account.
 Below are some suggestions and tools for putting your financial and other matters in good order and making things easy for whoever has to sort out your affairs when you cannot.